mashcode/coursera-getdata-project/README.md

 I clean a data set from wearable computing experiments by www.smartlab.ws.
 See details at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-I get data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip it to working folder.
+You should get data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip it to working folder.

-R script "run_analysis.R" combines, prepares and aggregates original data.
+The `run_analysis.R` script combines, prepares and aggregates original data.

-You can see descriptions of variables and transformations in CodeBook.md
+You can see descriptions of variables and transformations in `CodeBook.md`